cnchenpu/sys-net-admin/systemd.md

 # systemd
 The ***systemd***, system and service manager, is responsible for controlling how services are started, stopped and managed.
 It is backward compatible with **init scripts** used by previous versions of Linux.
 The ***systemd*** management command is ```systemctl```.

+Objective of systemd:
+- Reducing the system startup tim.
+- Handling dynamic system configuration changes.
+- Providing the standard method for service start and stop.
+- Controling the process execution environment (**cgrounp**).

 Two most essential components of ***systemd*** are **Unit** and **Target**.
 The **unit** represents a service resource; the **target** describes a stage about what service is needed at what time.

 ## How systemd boots the system?